yuki-2025/google_drive_helper/README.md

 ### Step 1: Enable Google Drive API

-First, you need to enable the Google Drive API and create OAuth 2.0 credentials for your project.
+First, you need to enable the Google Drive API and create OAuth 2.0 credentials for your project (rename it as credential.json).

 ### Step 2: Install Package